Ishaan-19022006/smtcoq/examples/debuggerIshaan/Help.md

 run it with the following command-line options (options to a program on the terminal usually start with `--` or `-`):
 ```
-cvc5 ex1.smt2 --dump-proofs --prof-format-mode=alethe
+cvc5 ex1.smt2 --dump-proofs --prof-format-mode=alethe --dag-thresh=0
 ```
 cvc5 will return `unsat` and then a proof of unsatisfiability of the formula (see below for the general structure of these proofs).
-For various reasons, cvc5 returns an unnecessarily complicated proof for this formula. `ex1.pf` contains a much simpler proof that works just as well.
+For various reasons, cvc5 returns an unnecessarily complicated proof for this formula (the one that cvc5 returns is in `ex1cvc5.pf`).
+`ex1.pf` contains a much simpler proof that works just as well.

 The proof (`.smt2` file) and proof certificate (`.pf` file) can be checked against each other using a proof checker.
 SMTCoq provides a